diffusion-face-relighting/difareli_code/README.md

 This repository contains:

-1. Preprocessing for any images
+1. Preprocessing script for any images
 2. Script for training and inference

 ## Dependencies